DeAndre Hopkins Player Prop Bets for NFL Week 14 | Arizona vs. Los Angeles 12/13/2021

 Season Stats

-- Hopkins has caught 37 passes on 51 targets for 518 yards and eight touchdowns, averaging 43.2 yards per game.
+- Hopkins has 37 receptions (on 51 targets) for 518 yards and eight touchdowns, averaging 43.2 yards per game.

-- With 11 targets in the red zone this season, Hopkins has been on the receiving end of 21.6% of his team's 51 red zone pass attempts.
+- Hopkins (11 red zone targets) has been the recipient of 21.6% of his team's 51 red zone pass attempts.

 - The Cardinals have run 49.9% passing plays and 50.1% rushing plays this season.
 They rank sixth in the NFL in scoring.